Cosegregation: Heat maps

-Network Diagrams
+Network diagrams

 A network diagram is a visual representation of a network, which consists of distinct nodes and edges, or the interactions between these nodes.
-In genetics, network diagrams can be created using cosegregation adjacency matrices.
+In genetics, network diagrams can be created using co-segregation adjacency matrices.

 To convert an adjacency matrix to a network diagram, one must translate the matrix elements into visual nodes and edges, where non-zero values indicate connections between nodes, thereby creating a graphical representation of the genetic interactions.
 Below is an image of a network diagram created using the NetworkX library in Python.

+NetworkX in Python

+To create network diagrams programmatically, people often use the NetworkX library in Python.
+NetworkX is a library that provides built-in classes and functions for creating network graphs.
+These functions will help you create graph objects, add nodes and edges, and draw the network.
+For visualizing graphs, Matplotlib is typically recommended, as it works well with NetworkX.